raul23/interactive-organizer/README.rst

 from `ebook-tools <https://github.com/na--/ebook-tools>`_ written in shell by `na-- <https://github.com/na-->`_.

-Personally, this is the shell script from ``na--`` that I had the most fun porting* to Python since it shows the powerful and interesting things that you can do through the terminal and all via a Python script: you can even invoke a bash shell directly from the Python script and then go back to the Python script as if nothing happened!
+Personally, this is the shell script from ``na--`` that I had the most fun porting* to Python since it shows the powerful and interesting things that you can do through the terminal and all via a Python script: you can even invoke a bash shell directly from the Python script, do your thing with the bash shell like create a folder over here and a file over there and then go back to the Python script as if nothing happened!

 What I also like is how ``na--`` had the great idea of highlighting the differences in the old filename compared to the new one for a given renamed ebook.
 Similar words between both filenames are colored green and those missing